acloudmovingby/graphit/README.md

 ![Visualization of the call graph of a Scala file](https://github.com/acloudmovingby/graphit/blob/main/examples/example1.png?raw=true)

 Neat!
+What graphit is doing here is sending your graph information to an open-source site called GraphvizOnline ([site](https://dreampuf.github.io/GraphvizOnline/), [github](https://github.com/dreampuf/GraphvizOnline)).
+The site automatically runs the Graphviz CLI program mentioned above, but does it in the browser.

-This site will automatically run Graphviz for you in the browser.
-This site is not affilated with graphit, so like be careful with using it with sensitive source code, but yeah, it's an awesome tool. ([site](https://dreampuf.github.io/GraphvizOnline/), [github](https://github.com/dreampuf/GraphvizOnline))
+Note: Because this site is not affilated with graphit, be mindful of using it with confidential source code.
+To be honest, though, it's highly unlikely anyone is using that site to skim production code call graphs from Scala programmers...

 ### Other Stuff Graphit Can Do